I’ve Just Found I Have the APOE4 Gene… What does this mean?

 • mitochondrial signalling

-Disruption to circadian rhythm is a hidden driver of metabolic and neurological dysfunction.
+Disruption to circadian rhythm is a massive driver of metabolic and neurological dysfunction.

 11. Hormonal Balance